List of Major League Baseball mascots: Stinger (Tampa Bay Rays)

 Stinger is one of the mascots of the Tampa Bay Rays.
 Stinger is a cow-nosed stingray who is most often seen on Sundays.
-Stinger is described as the designated greeter for the Ray Tank, the stadium's stingray touch-tank experience.
+Stinger is described as the designated greeter for the Ray Tank, the stadium's stingray touch tank experience.
 Stinger became an official mascot for the Rays in 2014, joining Raymond and DJ Kitty.

-Stomper (Oakland Athletics)
+Stomper (Athletics)

-Stomper is the mascot of the Oakland Athletics.
+Stomper is the mascot of the Athletics.
 Created in 1997, he is an elephant who wears an A's uniform adorned with the number 00.
-Stomper has performed at several All-Star Games and has appeared in a Public Service Announcement discouraging the use of chewing tobacco.
+Stomper has performed at several All-Star Games and has appeared in a public service announcement discouraging the use of chewing tobacco.

 The use of an elephant to symbolize the A's dates back to the early years of the franchise, when a group of Philadelphia businessmen, headed by sporting goods executive Benjamin Shibe, became the team's first owners.
 When asked to comment, John McGraw, manager of the New York Giants of the rival National League, said something to the effect that "Shibe had bought himself a white elephant."
 In response, A's manager (and future owner) Connie Mack selected the elephant as the team symbol and mascot.
-From time to time an illustration of an elephant has been featured on the Athletics uniform, including from 1988 to the present.
+From time to time an illustration of an elephant has been featured on the Athletics uniform, from 1988 until 2024.